 Black Hollywood History – 1

-White audiences too young to witness the Reconstruction Era (1865-1877) cheered and jeered with each repeated viewing of its grand spectacle.
-As powerful propaganda, the movie enabled 20th century white folks to emotionally connect with white southerners who resented black citizenship after the Civil War.
-Black male stereotypes were bronzed in Birth of a Nation: untrustworthy, savage, dumb, slow, bug-eyes, murderer and worst of all, rapist of white women.
+White audiences too young to witness the Reconstruction Era (1865-1877) cheered with each repeated viewing of its spectacle.
+As powerful propaganda, the movie enabled 20th-century white folks to emotionally connect with white southerners who resented black citizenship after the Civil War.
+Black male stereotypes were bronzed in Birth of a Nation: untrustworthy, savage, dumb, slow, bug-eyes, murderer, and worst of all, rapist of white women.
 To slightly re-write a phrase coined about the film, “It was like re-writing history with lightening.”

-Based on strictly on criteria that ignores racial propaganda and historical truth, Birth of a Nation is indeed a milestone of artistic cinema.
+Based strictly on criteria that ignore racial propaganda and historical truth, Birth of a Nation was an artistic milestone of cinema.
 But in the 21st century, should a milestone of artistry and epic scale be the only criteria to keep it on the American Film Institute 100 Greatest American Films List?
 If so, then Spike Lee’s Malcolm X must belong on the AFI list as well.

-For overcoming obstacles that permitted little room for self-confident black entrepreneurs, we are forever indebted to Oscar Micheaux for creating Black Roadshow Cinema.From 1918 onwards, his 44 films were loved by black audiences, without seeking white approval.
-Given the low earning power of black folks at the time however, he could not earn big bucks like his white counterparts.
-With a wealthier African-American market like Tyler Perry enjoys today, he could have built a strong movie studio that sustained Hollywood acting, writing and directing talent.
+For overcoming obstacles Black Hollywood History that permitted little room for self-confident black entrepreneurs, we are forever indebted to Oscar Micheaux for creating Black Roadshow Cinema.From 1918 onwards, his 44 films were loved by black audiences, without seeking white approval.
+Given the low earning power of black folks at the time, however, he could not earn big bucks like his white counterparts.
+With a wealthier African-American market like Tyler Perry enjoys today, he could have built a strong movie studio that sustained Hollywood acting, writing, and directing talent.

-In the absence of a strong black movie studio, most professional black actors in the 1920s-40s earned a living in limited number of Broadway roles or elbowed for nanny or butler roles in Hollywood.
-Furthermore, movie trade unions were closed to African Americans who aspired to craftwork behind the lens as writers, directors, cinematographers, editors, set designers, costumers, carpenters, plumbers, painters, make-up and hair stylists.
+In the absence of a strong black movie studio, most professional black actors in the 1920s-40s earned a living in a limited number of Broadway roles or elbowed for nanny or butler roles in Hollywood.
+Furthermore, movie trade unions were closed to African Americans who aspired to craftwork behind the lens as writers, directors, cinematographers, editors, set designers, costumers, carpenters, plumbers, painters, make-up, and hairstylists.

 With the notable exceptions of Ethel Waters, Lena Horne and Hazel Scott as leading ladies in a few movies, talented black actors like Hattie could not find professionally satisfying work in Hollywood.